-Irrespective of whether they go to a public school, a private school, are homeschooled or have some combination of these, school is where your child learns the academic basics that will carry through with them into their adult years.
+Irrespective of whether they go to a public school, a private school, virtual school, are homeschooled or have some combination of these, school is where your child learns the academic basics that will carry through with them into their adult years.

 And when your child declares (repeatedly) that they hate school, it can be stressful and trigger all kinds of fear and frustration.

 I understand it.
 I really do.
 It wasn’t very long ago that my son uttered those same words on a daily basis.
 I rarely ever heard anything positive about school from him.

 We’ve gone through some challenging situations as parents, but this one was particularly stressful to me.
 First through public school and then homeschool, I had to figure out a way to help my child learn to love school.

 I documented the whole process as much as I could, and I want to share the things I learned along this journey with you.
 Hopefully, something within it will resonate with you, and more importantly with your child.

 Here we go –

 #1.
 Dive Into The Social Aspect Of School

 When my son climbed in my minivan every day after school with that same frown on his face, I would always feel such disappointment and sadness.

 I hated that he hated his school days so much.
 He always complained of bullies on the playground; rude comments; and basic behavior of kids being kids that often results in hurt feelings.